kkestell/rfid-music-player/docs/README.md

-# RFID Toy Build Documentation
+# Music Box Build Documentation

 ## Overview

-The RFID toy is a simple music and audiobook player that plays audio files when specific RFID tags are detected.
+Music Box is a simple music and audiobook player that plays audio files when specific RFID tags are detected.
 Place a tag on top of the device, and it plays the associated audio file through its speakers.
 The project uses a Raspberry Pi Zero W, an Adafruit Speaker Bonnet for audio, and an RC522 RFID reader to detect tags.
 A 60-LED NeoPixel ring controlled by an Arduino Nano provides visual feedback.
 The components are housed in a modified bluetooth speaker case.

 ## Hardware Components